If your website is not showing up on Google, there are a variety of factors that could be responsible.

 1. Set up Google Search Console

 The first step to getting your site to appear on Google is to set up your Google Search Console account.
-The platform will serve as a hub for monitoring your performance in the search engine and will also provide you useful tools to take action when needed.
+The platform will serve as a hub for monitoring your performance in the search engine and provide useful tools to take action when needed.

 2. Submit your sitemap